achesco/SlideProjector/README.md

 Slider
 ======

-Two slider implementations: Fade and PopRol.
+Two slider implementations: FadeSlider and PopRollSlider.
 See examples to figure it out.

 Uses f.extend from https://github.com/triangle/fundament